2010–11 Inter Milan season: Season overview

-Inter starts their season with a win over Roma in Supercoppa Italiana, to secure their first trophy of the season.
+Inter started their season with a win over Roma in Supercoppa Italiana, to secure their first trophy of the season.
 Six days later Inter lost to Atlético Madrid in UEFA Super Cup, this defeat meant Inter lost their chance to collect six trophies in the same year, as Barcelona had done the year before.
 In December, Inter claimed the FIFA Club World Cup for the first time after a 3–0 win against TP Mazembe in the final.